©Kathleen Andries

 To know more about the objectives of this Award and the process to submit your master thesis, click on the following button.

-The 2024 Philippe de Woot Award Ceremony for Best Master Thesis on Corporate Social Responsibility took place on March 21, 2024 at 6.00PM at Aula Rector Dhanis, Universiteit Antwerpen.
+The 2026 Philippe de Woot Award Ceremony for Best Master Thesis on Corporate Social Responsibility will take place in Louvain-la-Neuve.
+More information available soon.

 46 master theses have been submitted from 8 different countries.
 They have been examined in two steps: